Internship

 Is the internship remote or in person?

-As an intern, would I be able to make court appearances, take depositions and participate in active litigation?
+As an intern, would I be able to make court appearances, take depositions, and participate in active litigation?

 Second-year and third-year law students who have satisfactorily completed a course in Evidence are eligible to obtain “certification” through the State Bar and make court appearances, take depositions, and participate in active litigation under the close supervision of County Counsel attorneys in applicable programs.
 Certification for each intern is subject to approval by the State Bar.
-Interns are responsible for applying to the State Bar for the Certification and paying for the Certification.
+Interns are responsible for applying to the State Bar for the certification and paying for the certification.

 How is the internship structured and what type of assignments will I be working on as an intern?

-Each division with the Office takes one or more interns.
+Each division within the Office takes one or more interns.
 Each intern will be placed in one division and will be working on assignments provided by that division.
 The type of assignment will depend on the division’s nature of work and practice area.
 Please review a description of each of our divisions and the work interns are expected to perform in each division here (link to the division description).
 During the internship, there will be multiple presentations for the interns as a group.
-This will be an opportunity for the interns to all be together (virtually) and participate in the presentations given by County Counsel attorneys, department heads, judges and other presenters.
+This will be an opportunity for the interns to all be together (virtually) and participate in the presentations given by County Counsel attorneys, department heads, judges, and other presenters.
 The interns will also have the opportunity to attend several in-person meetings and tours, to the extent the interns are able to participate in those.
 The tours will include visiting the Natural History Museum and the Los Angeles County Music Center.
 Interns will also have the opportunity to visit courtrooms, attend hearings, and other administrative meetings, including the meetings of the Los Angeles County Board of Supervisors.

 Do I need to complete the Livescan background check if I receive an offer?

 Any offer is contingent upon the candidate’s successful completion of a Livescan background check, per standard County protocol.
 Livescan results must be received and approved before the start of the internship program.
 Our Human Resources Division (HR) will reach out to the candidate to schedule the Livescan.
-If the candidate is unable to complete the Livescan at our Offices, HR will provide the candidate further information regarding completion of the Livescan at another location.
+If the candidate is unable to complete the Livescan at our Office, HR will provide the candidate further information regarding completion of the Livescan at another location.
 Livescans that are completed out of our Office take several weeks longer to process, and therefore, it is critical that the candidate begin the Livescan process early.
 Candidates who complete the Livescan outside of our Office are responsible for paying for the Livescan.
 Livescans completed at our Office are free of charge.

 Social Services Division

-In the Social Services Division, interns will assist attorneys representing a variety of County departments and entities that administer public benefits and social services, such as the Department of Children and Family Services, Department of Public Social Services, and the Department of Animal Care and Control.
+In the Social Services Division, interns will assist attorneys representing a variety of county departments and entities that administer public benefits and social services, such as the Department of Children and Family Services, Department of Public Social Services, and the Department of Animal Care and Control.
 Interns will have the opportunity to prepare legal opinions, review contracts, and draft and review County ordinances, legislation, and agency policies.
 Additional assignments may include general legal research, drafting legal briefs, working in the warrant unit, assisting the Child Abduction Unit, attending Board of Supervisors meetings, and preparing clients for depositions and court appearances.